brianliu97/brianliu97.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my website!
-I am a fourth-year PhD candidate in the Operations Research Center at MIT where I am advised by Professor Rahul Mazumder.
+I am a final-year PhD candidate in the Operations Research Center at MIT where I am advised by Professor Rahul Mazumder.
 My research lies in the intersection of statistical machine learning and discrete optimization, and I focus on developing efficient and explainable algorithms for data science and ML.
 I am also interested in developing interpretable ML methods for healthcare and public policy.

 Prior to graduate school, I was a Data and Applied Scientist at Microsoft where I worked on online advertising and I am originally from the San Francisco Bay Area.

 Please find my CV [here](files/cvbrian.pdf).

-## Select Honors and Awards
+## Selected Honors and Awards
 - Invited to the 2025 ISyE-MS&E-IOE Rising Stars Workshop
 - 2025 American Statistical Association Statistical Computing Section Best Student Paper Winner
 - 2024 INFORMS Data Mining Society Best Student Paper Competition 1st Place